baunek/Dynamics-of-Smoking/README.md

 # Reproducibility

+The folder code contains the pdf document "Reproducibility" which states instructions to do both the light test and the full test of reproducibility of our project.
+In order to be able reproduce our results one needs to have Python installed.
+To run the test, the files "SmokingChanges.py", "300nodes.mat", "500nodes.mat" and "1000nodes.mat" need to be downloaded from the code folder and stored together in one folder.
+Then follow the step-by-step instructions in the pdf document, which is mentioned above.
+You then should be able to reproduce the main results of our project.
 (step by step instructions to reproduce your results. *Keep in mind that people reading this should accomplish to reproduce your work within 10 minutes.
 It needs to be self-contained and easy to use*. e.g. git clone URL_PROY; cd URL_PROY; python3 main.py --light_test (#--light test runs in less than 5minutes with up to date hardware))